The Dutch North Sea coast and its hinterland

 The mustard mill of Eenrum

-Just a few steps around the corner we made an appointment with "Holland's last mustard maker, who produces real Groningen mustard from organic mustard seeds from the region".
-That's how Sten Sipkes introduces us.
-Making mustard is his passion.
-Even if he came to detours.
-Sten tells us that a few years ago he earned his money as a truck driver.
-"Then my friend got the offer to take over the restaurant of the mustard mill in Eenrum," he says.
-This could not refuse this and worked closely with the mustard maker for several years.
+Sten tells us that just a few years ago he earned his money as a truck driver.
+"Then my girlfriend was offered the opportunity to take over the mustard mill's restaurant in Eenrum," he says.
+She couldn't turn down the offer and worked closely with the mustard maker for several years.

 Then he wanted to retire and was looking for a successor.
 He also offered her this.
 However, that exceeded their possibilities.
 So she asked her friend, Sten, if he didn't want to go into the mustard business.
 At first he waved it off.
 "I don't know anything about it."
 After a bit of back and forth he finally gave in.
 And so today he produces real Groninger mustard with the historic mustard mills.